foss-for-synopsys-dwc-arc-processors/embarc_osp/doc/documents/getting_started/makefile_manual.rst

 When this command is used, makefile system will first compile and link the project.
 Then it will try to download the project to the board and start running it.
 If no target board is found, it will return error.

-Here is a example using IoTDK (version 1.0, arcem9d core), compiled with Metaware and debug via usb connection.
+Here is an example using IoTDK (version 1.0, arcem9d core), compiled with Metaware and debug via usb connection.

 .. code-block:: console

 	make BOARD=iotdk BD_VER=10 CUR_CORE=arcem9d TOOLCHAIN=mw JTAG=usb run

-You may also use it wiout BD_VER and CUR_CORE options since they are default options.
+You may also use it without BD_VER and CUR_CORE options since they are default options.

 .. code-block:: console